-During construction, Crossrail undertook one of the most extensive archaeological programmes in the UK.
+During construction, the Crossrail project undertook one of the most extensive archaeological programmes in the UK.
 It presented an opportunity to preserve finds for archaeological study and inform wide audiences about the rich history of London.

 Since construction of the Elizabeth line began in 2009, over 100 archaeologists have found tens of thousands of items from 40 sites, spanning 55 million years of London’s history and pre-history.
 The new railway runs east to west through some of the capital’s most significant historical areas.